LShiHuskies/CareerGuideApp/README.md

 # Credits

-Inspired by Linkedin and Indeed
+This project was inspired by Indeed and Linkedin.

 Collaborators: Jeffrey Hwang, Ryan Ghaida, Sydney Garay and Louis Shi